Hedingber/mask-detection/README.md

 [this project](https://www.kaggle.com/notadithyabhat/face-mask-detector/execution) which is trying to train a model to detect whether the people in the image are wearing mask or not.

-For this demo we're going to use **mlrun-kit**—a helm chart enabling you to use one command to install a stack of tools, all preconfigured and integrated, that enables a lot of the capabilities of MLRun.
+For this demo we're going to use **mlrun-kit**—a Helm chart enabling you to use one command to install a stack of tools, all preconfigured and integrated, that enables a lot of the capabilities of MLRun.
 The installation instructions can be found [here](https://docs.mlrun.org/en/latest/install.html).
 After installation we will open the Jupyter, create a new notebook, and use these commands to pull the code for this demo: